open-mmlab/mmyolo/docs/en/user_guides/yolov5_tutorial.md

 ### Fine-tune with loaded pretrained weights

-Our testing shows that with the YOLOv5-s pretrained model to train and validate, the coco/bbox_mAP can increase by more than 30 percent on the balloon dataset compared with not using the pre-training model solution.
+NOTICE: It is highly recommended that finetuning from large datasets, such as COCO, can significantly boost the performance of overall network.
+In this example, compared with training from scratch, finetuning the pretrained model outperforms with a significant margin.
+(Over 30+ mAP boost than training from scratch).

 1. Download the COCO dataset pre-trained weights